LogtalkDotOrg/logtalk3/manuals/sources/userman/nomenclature.rst

    Similar to Smalltalk, an abstract class is just a class not meant to be instantiated by not understanding a message to create instances.

+**block**
+   Logtalk supports lambda expressions and meta-predicates, which can be used to provide similar functionality to Smalltalk blocks.

 **class**
    Similar to Smalltalk, *class* is a just a *role* that an object can play.

 **instance**
    While in Smalltalk every object is an *instance* of same class, objects in Logtalk can play multiple roles, including the role of a prototype where the concepts of instance and class don't apply.
+Moreover, instances can be either created dynamically or defined statically.

 **inheritance**
    While Smalltalk only supports single inheritance, Logtalk supports both